SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <i><b>Technical analysis</b> - identification of technical requirements and related solutions.</i>

 **Key activities**
-> The [<b>Editors</b>](../stakeholders#editors) harmonise the controlled vocabularies and usage notes across the data model while ensuring the alignment between data models.
+> The [<b>Editors</b>](../stakeholders#editors) harmonise the controlled vocabularies and usage notes across the OOTS data model for specific evidence types while ensuring the alignment between OOTS data models for specific evidence types.

 <details>
   <summary><b>Description</b></summary>

-The Editors consider all controlled vocabularies and usage notes across the data model - and across all SDG data models - , check their consistency and identify any overlaps or gaps.
+The Editors consider all controlled vocabularies and usage notes across the OOTS data model for specific evidence types - and across all OOTS data models for specific evidence types - , checking their consistency and identifying any overlaps or gaps.
 Editors may propose changes to the recommendations, for example if different controlled vocabularies have been recommended for identical or similar attributes.
 Editors may also propose slight changes to the usage notes, for example to harmonise the writing style across the model or solve inconsistencies.